About the Award

 About Mignon Waterman

-“Throughout her long public service career, Mignon worked diligently to address the needs of those experiencing behavioral health challenges, to assure this segment of our community received adequate services,” said Ron Waterman, Mignon’s husband.
-“She also worked tirelessly to help erase the stigma these members of our state confront on a regular basis.
+“Throughout her long public service career, Mignon worked diligently to address the needs of those experiencing behavioral health challenges to assure this segment of our community received adequate services.
+She also worked tirelessly to help erase the stigma these members of our state confront regularly.
 This award both honors Mignon and awards those with innovative ideas on how to respond to the major health issues that many Montana citizens face.” – Ron Waterman

 “Mignon was a passionate and tireless advocate for behavioral health.
 This award is a perfect way to honor and build on her legacy of working for better care for Montanan’s struggling with mental illness and substance abuse.” – MHCF CEO, Dr. Aaron Wernham